AnthonyHarveyApps/IndigoFarmeriOSCloneSwiftUI/README.md

 # IndigoFarmeriOSCloneSwiftUI
-A partial clone of the Indigo Farmer App built in SwiftUI
+A partial clone of the Indigo Farmer iOS App User Interface built in SwiftUI
 ![](IndigoCloneGIF.gif)